-With the gazetted policy and regulations on the criteria for the quality assurance, accreditation and monitoring of independent schools and private assessment bodies, schools that meet the minimum standards for accreditation are no longer granted 7 years accreditation but accreditation.
-With that, the approach for monitoring will be differentiated.
-As a minimum, schools will be required to submit a biennial monitoring report.
+With the gazetted policy and regulations on the criteria for the quality assurance, accreditation and monitoring of independent schools and private assessment bodies, schools that meet the minimum standards for accreditation are granted accreditation followed by monitoring.
+The approach for monitoring will be differentiated.
+As a minimum, accredited schools will be required to submit a monitoring report biennially.